 !Khwa ttu builds a bridge between past and present. !Khwa ttu combines adventure, relaxation and education to leave a lasting impression and a new understanding of the phrase “San Spirit Shared”.
 Visitors to !Khw ttu can enjoy authentic interactions, inspiring San guided tours, good food, compelling art and photography exhibitions, and professional friendly hospitality.

-Visit their restaurant for good wholesome food, stunning scenery, unique location in a rustic farmhouse restaurant overlooking the fynbos and distant ocean.
-Share their passion for good freshly prepared food, including a selection of meat dishes using their very own free range, reared game and taste a selection of the best of local wines.
+Visit their restaurant for good wholesome food, stunning scenery, a unique location in a rustic farmhouse restaurant overlooking the fynbos and distant ocean.
+Share their passion for good freshly prepared food, including a selection of meat dishes using their very own free-range, reared game and taste a selection of the best of local wines.

 Find !Khwa ttu San on the West Coast Way Culture Route